Nowhere is a Place: Travels in Chilean Patagonia

 Family Yurt for 4 People: $9100.00 pp

 (Two bedrooms, ensuite bathroom, private balcony, outdoor Jacuzzi, breakfast, lunch, dinner, adult beverages)

 20 passengers minimum / 34 maximum

-All flights, most meals, hotel, transfers and ground transportation in Chile, and once based at Patagonia Camp…all alcohol (not premium).
-Some entertainment is included as well.
-I am arranging to have locals visit to teach us things.
-I have budgeted $1800 for the flights.
+All flights, most meals, hotel in Punta Areas with breakfast and dinner daily, transfers and ground transportation in Chile, and once based at Patagonia Camp…all alcohol (not premium).
+There will be some surprises which of course are none of your beeswax.
+I have budgeted $2000 for the flights.
 If the flight is less, the savings go back to you.
-If you drag your feet and the flight ends up costing more than $1800…you have to suck it up!
-Book early and let’s get this party started!
+If you drag your feet and the flight ends up costing more than $2000…you have to suck it up!
+Book early and let’s get the show on the road!

 WHAT IS NOT INCLUDED:

 Kayak rental, horse rental, glacial boat tour, bail.
 Tips for guides and staff at the end of your journey and $131 reciprocity fee upon entering the country which is valid for 10 years.
 DO NOT LOSE THE PAPER THEY GIVE YOU!
 Tuck it into your passport.
 They will ask to see it when you leave the country.